surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

 Refresh interval
 ----------------

-Another way to speed up importing is to set the `refresh_interval`_ of the table to zero::
+Another way to speed up importing is to set the :ref:`refresh_interval
+<crate-reference:sql-create-table-refresh-interval>` of the
+table to zero::

     cr> ALTER TABLE users SET (refresh_interval = 0);
     ALTER OK, -1 rows affected (... sec)

-This will disable the periodic `refresh`_ of the table which will, in turn, will minimize processing overhead during import.
+This will disable the periodic :ref:`refresh <crate-reference:refresh_data>` of the table which will, in turn, will minimize processing overhead during import.

 ..
 HIDE: